 European Central Bank governor Mario Draghi said in June 2015 that the policy had "contributed to a broad-based easing in financial conditions, a recovery in inflation expectations and more favourable borrowing conditions for firms and households".

-In the UK, it was introduced for similar reasons and it has been argued that its introduction helped credit conditions and overall financial stability.
+In the UK, it was introduced for similar reasons and it has been argued that its introduction in 2009 helped credit conditions and overall financial stability.

 Are there any losers from QE?

 QE pushes up the market price of government bonds and reduces the yield, or interest rate, paid out to investors.
 In other words, investors have to pay more to get the same income.